How much of a difference will I see in my session?

 How often should I whiten using my at home kit?

-We recommend whitening 1-7 days consecutively for about 30 minutes and then as needed.
-If you choose to whiten more often, we recommend you ask your dentist for advice first.
+We recommend whitening 1-7 days consecutively for about 20-30 minutes and then as needed.
+If you choose to whiten more often, we recommend you ask your dental provider.

 Is it permanent?